vamsi1961/git_PR/Notes.md

  * `git --version` => version information of git.
  * `git status`
+    * view the status of files in the working tree and staginf area
     * branch name
     * what changes to commit
  * `git status --short` => critical status infomation